Buying a New Condominium

 2) Home Inspection

-You should have a home inspection prior to buying a home.
-A Inspector examine
+You should have a home inspection before buying a home.
+An Inspector examines

 both the interior and exterior of your home, and find anything that is wrong, or could